The Best Investment Advice I Ever Received

 Before we get started, I’m not a financial advisor.
 I’m not giving you investing advice.
 Your situation is likely different from mine.
 I’m simply sharing what I’ve learned, advice given to me, what I learned from reading studies and what that I practice.
 You should always consult a certified financial advisor to see if anything you read is right for your situation.

-If you’ve been watching your investment portfolio in the public markets the last two weeks, correction… this whole year, it probably feels painful.
+If you were watching your investment portfolio in the public markets the last two weeks of September of 2022 you were watching a market correction…

 We all hate to have something we “had” taken away from us.
-That’s the mindset that brings the painful feeling when you look at your portfolio and…if your inclination is anything like mine, you want to sell so you don’t lose more.
+That’s the mindset that brings the painful feeling when you look at your portfolio and, if your inclination is anything like mine, you wanted to sell so you didn’t lose more.

-Let me share a study, actually two and one other piece of advice from one of the best investing books of all time, with you that changed everything for me and…made me a lot of money!
+We will look at two studies and a piece of advice from one of the best investing books of all time that changed everything for me and…made me a lot of money!

 The research firm Dalbar conducted a study looking at the 20-year period from December 31,1993 – December 31,2013.